 The mint julep was deemed the official drink of the Kentucky Derby in 1983 and is still recognized as the official drink of horse racing today.
 However, the cocktail is not as popular as it once was.

 The Manhattan cocktail is famous for its 19th-century New York origins and sweet or spicy taste.
-The modern Manhattan mixture combines its timeless recipe and the modern palette, using flavorful bourbon instead of rye.
+The modern Manhattan mixture combines its timeless recipe and the modern palate, using flavorful bourbon instead of rye.

 Manhattan’s are made from bourbon or rye, sweet vermouth, bitters, and a garnish or brandied cherry.
 To make it citrus-free, you can remove the small splash of orange bitters from the recipe.